How to Evaluate MCAT Tutoring Programs

 Khan Academy for content review (free)

-Companies selling their own versions of content libraries, question banks, etc. are often just selling inferior products to upsell students.
+Companies selling their own versions of content videos, question banks, etc. are often just selling inferior products to upsell students.

 Many of the largest companies will actively steer students away from gold-standard resources and towards their own, just to increase their profits.